Derrick Ashong: Background

 Born in a house with no running water in Accra, Ghana in 1975, Ashong is the son of a pediatrician.
 He attended school in Brooklyn, Saudi Arabia, Qatar and Voorhees, New Jersey, before matriculating at Harvard University in 1997, where he studied Afro-American studies and was awarded the Hoopes Prize for his senior thesis.
 After being naturalized as an American citizen, he returned to Harvard through a Paul & Daisy Soros Fellowship for New Americans, and studied for a PhD in Ethnomusicology and Afro-American studies, until Dave Stewart of Eurythmics fame invited him to come work at his entertainment company, Weapons of Mass Entertainment.
 Ashong was a founding member of the Harvard Black Alumni Society and founded the Black Men's Forum.

 Personal

-Derrick Ashong is married and has two children.

-As a child growing up in the Middle East, he had to sleep in a sealed room and wear a gas mask to school during the first Gulf War.
+As a child growing up in the Middle East, Derrick Ashong had to sleep in a sealed room and wear a gas mask to school during the first Gulf War.
 One day at school, a sonic boom overhead resembled the sound of a bomb going off.
 Ashong and his classmates ducked for cover.
 He had to decide in a split second whether to put on his gas mask or offer it to a friend who did not have one.
 He attributes that experience, along with his pediatrician father and nurse mother, with the social conscience that has been the through line of his life's work.